 - Vomits anywhere around the plant due to a burning sensation.

-If you find dog vomit, carefully collect a sample to show it to your vets later to make the treatment process faster.
+If you find dog vomit, carefully collect a sample to show to your vets later to make the treatment process faster.

 First Aid for Fiddle Leaf Figs Poisoning in Dogs